 And Leo looks pretty damn determined to follow in his footsteps.

 Oz, especially back when he was B-Rabbit, being forced to kill and destroy when all he wanted to do was to protect Alice.

 Some Illegal Contractors are this, as Chains are drawn to the most desperate of people willing to do anything to change the past.
 Oz invokes this trope after encountering the Flower Girl, wondering what could have made such a young girl so desperate.
-Likewise, Grimm, Break and Miss Sinclair were also this.
+Likewise, William West, Break and Miss Sinclair were also this.

-As of Retrace L, Leo is also one.
-Stating that "If Elliot has an enemy, no matter who he may be, I'll kill him!
+As of Retrace L, Leo is also one, stating that "if Elliot has an enemy, no matter who he may be, I'll kill him!
 Even, for example, if it is you [Oz] or even myself."

 You Have 48 Hours: After escaping from Pandora, Oz is given until the sunrise of the next morning to turn himself in or else Glen is going to start killing Break, Sharon, and Duchess Rainsworth one by one.

 Your Days Are Numbered: Break.
 Although he still looks young, he's essentially rotting on the inside, and his chain (combined with the effects of his first, illegal contract) puts an extremely heavy strain on him.